signal-unknown/stormy-street/README.md

 app/src/main/res/values/api_keys.xml
 app/src/main/java/dat255/chalmers/stormystreet/APIConstants.java
 ```
-If you don't have these available but still want to try the app just use one of
+The app will still build without them but will not work as expected.
+If you don't have the keys available but still want to try the app just use one of
 the ways described under **Usage**.

 ##Development